 Short, concise storytelling tips for beginners.
 And for everyone else who likes telling a story.
-These tips are drawn from my own experience as a professional storyteller, from the workshops I give to beginners, and from conversations with other storytellers.
+These tips are drawn from my experience as a professional storyteller, workshops I give to beginners, and conversations with other storytellers.
 Don’t try to implement them all at once. 🙂

 1. Tell stories that touch you

 The story you tell needs to mean something to you.
 If not, don’t expect it will mean something to your listeners.
-So find those stories that leave you smiling, crying, in anger or in awe.
+So find those stories that leave you smiling, crying, angry, or in awe.
 Find the stories that touch you.
 And when telling, let those feelings carry the story.

 2. Crawl inside your story

 You need to know far more about the story and the ‘story world’ than what you are telling to your listeners.
-Take your time to ‘chew’ on a story.
+So take your time to ‘chew’ on a story.
 Look at the characters, their feelings, and their ideas.
 Look at the setting, visualize the world.
-Your listeners will feel that you know the story.
+Then, your listeners will feel that you know the story.

 3. Sharpen the structure of your story

 Your story has an inner structure.
 Sharpen it by writing the story down in 5-7 sentences.
 What is essential for understanding the story?
-All else you might forget during the telling, but this your listeners need to hear.
+All else you might forget during the telling, but your listeners need to hear this.
 When you get lost during the telling, remember your structure.

 4. Stretch the contrasts in the story

 Stories are built on contrasts.
 Contrasts between good and evil, small and big, rich and poor, dreams and nightmares, intelligent and stupid.
 Make a list of the contrasts in your story.
 Stretch the contrast in the story to stretch the drama and emotional involvement.
 Keep it believable within the story.

 5. Don’t memorize the words; visualize the story

 Oral storytelling comes from a time before reading and writing.
-Stories were usually not memorized word by word, but image by image.
+Stories were usually not learned word by word but image by image.
 When you memorize words, your audience will see you reading the auto-cue.
 When you visualize the scenes and talk about them, your audience will see them too.